-Risk-based pharmacovigilance questionnaire
+Risk-based pharmacovigilance survey

 The information provided to the Inspectorate will be used to calculate a risk assessment score and to determine an organisation’s risk in comparison to other MAHs that have completed the WBS.
 These scores will be ranked and inspections prioritised for the companies with the highest risk assessment scores.
 Inspections will be planned according to how much inspection resource is available in the upcoming year.

 The information provided to the Inspectorate are used to determine an organisation’s risk profile.
 Inspections will be prioritised for the companies with a high risk profile and these inspections will be planned according to the availability of resources in the upcoming years.

 The risk-based survey of 2017 has been completed by the MAHs.
 Please refer to the section ‘results of the risk-based pharmacovigilance survey 2017’ for more information.